Acrylonitrile butadiene styrene: 3D printing

 When extruded into a filament, ABS plastic is a common material used in 3D printers, as it is cheap, strong, has high stability and can be post-processed in various ways (sanding, painting, gluing, filling and chemical smoothing).
 When being used in a 3D printer, ABS is known to warp due to shrinkage that occurs while cooling during the printing process.
 The shrinking can be reduced by printing inside an enclosure on a heated print surface, using an adhesive such as a glue stick or hairspray to ensure the first layer of the print is well stuck to the print surface, or printing with a brim/raft at the base of the print to help increase adhesion to the print surface.
 ABS is only used in FFF/FDM 3D printers, as resin 3D printers cannot melt plastic.

 Particular forms of ABS filaments are ABS-ESD (electrostatic discharge) and ABS-FR (fire resistant), which are used in particular for the production of electrostatically sensitive components and refractory prefabricated parts.

 Pens

 ABS plastic is also used in the manufacture of the Lamy Safari fountain pen due to its hard and relative strength.

 Hazard to humans

 ABS is stable to decomposition under normal use and polymer processing conditions.
 Exposure to carcinogens due to normal use and processing is well below workplace exposure limits.
-However, if the temperature reaches 400 °C (750 °F), ABS can decompose into its constituents: butadiene (carcinogenic to humans), acrylonitrile (carcinogenic to humans), and styrene (reasonably anticipated to be a human carcinogen).
+However, if the temperature reaches 400 °C (750 °F), ABS can decompose into its constituents: butadiene, acrylonitrile, and styrene (all of which are carcinogenic to humans).
+Even at ambient temperatures, a possible concern may be for which applications of this plastic contain added fire retardants such as decabromodiphenylethane, which is still approved for use at least in the United States.

 Ultrafine particles (UFPs) may be produced at lower temperatures (such as in 3D printing).
 Concerns have been raised regarding airborne UFP concentrations generated while 3D printing with ABS, as UFPs have been linked with adverse health effects, some of which may result from tissue obstruction in the kidneys, lungs, and intestines caused by a buildup of UFPs.